Policies, Laws & Rules Search

 Public works Law

-Local government contractors and subcontractors must pay prevailing wages to workers on public works and maintenance contracts.
+Requires local government contractors and subcontractors to pay prevailing wages to workers on public works and maintenance contracts.

 Procurement of Goods & Services